Why Do Duplicate Videos Waste So Much Storage?

 Common duplication scenarios include exporting a video project multiple times, downloading the same file from cloud storage or email on separate occasions, and transferring videos from iPhone via AirDrop while also syncing through iCloud.
 Each scenario silently doubles or triples the storage used by that video.

 A Mac with just 10 duplicate videos can waste 30-50 GB — a significant portion of a 256 GB or 512 GB SSD.
 Identifying and removing these duplicates is one of the fastest ways to reclaim large amounts of disk space.
+For a complete walkthrough covering all file types, see how to find duplicate files on Mac for a step-by-step walkthrough.

 How Does DupScan Find Duplicate Videos on Mac?